omphalos/thermite/README.markdown

 How it works
 ------------

-Thermite works by instrumenting code and saving references to each function.
+Thermite works by rewriting code and proxying each function.
-It invokes `eval` in scope to ensure that scope is preserved.

-When code updates,
+Additionally it stores the initial version of your code in a map.

+When you call `update`,
-thermite runs a diff and tries match each function.
+thermite runs a diff to identify how functions change during the update.
-Updated functions lazily invoke `eval` in the proper scope, as they are called, replacing old functions.
+It uses this diff to update the map.

+Whenever a function runs, it checks its version.
+When a function finds that its version is lower than the one in the map, it `evals` the new function (creating it in the proper scope).

 License
 -------